Linussgi/black-scholes-dashboard/README.md

 # black-scholes-dashboard

 Basic dashboard app for European options pricing using the Black-Scholes equation.
-Built and hosted with Streamlit and plotted suing Plotly.
+Built and hosted with Streamlit and plotted using Plotly.
 Current version supports put and call options pricing, with varying:

 - Stock Price, $S$
 - Stock Volatility, $\sigma$